horvbalint/robogo/README.md

   * **U**(pdate)
   * **D**(elete)

-Each route-category can have a 'before' and an 'after' middleware.
+Each route-category can have a single 'before' and an 'after' middleware.

 <br></br>
 ### 'before' middlewares